leuas/Vrdndi/README.md

 **Main Page**:

-Main page renders 21 videos at once in a grid layout.
+The main page renders 21 videos at once in a grid layout, drawing from the YouTube videos you saved to the database.

 ![main page](docs/images/Main_page.png)

-- **LOAD MORE**: Press it to get more videos.
+- **LOAD MORE**: Press it to load more videos.

 **Video Page**: